-We are THRILLED to have The Ruin of Kings author Jenn Lyons joins us for Dragon Week 2020!
+We are SO insanely excited for the final book of the A Chorus of Dragons series, The Discord of Gods, to hit shelves on 04/26/22 that we’re revisiting one of our favorite guest posts from author Jenn Lyons, published during Dragon Week 2020.
 Check out Jenn as she rounds up the best Dragons in human skin—do you agree with her choices?
 Let us know in the comments!

 The Best Dragons in Human Skins